stadium-software/repeater-datagrid-client-side/README.md

 1. Drag the 'ClientSideRepeaterDataGridGetData' script to an event handler or script
 2. Drag a `List` action to the script
 3. Assign the 'DataSet' type to the list
-4. Assign the `data` property of the returned object to tyhe `List` (ClientSideRepeaterDataGridGetData.data)
+4. Assign the `data` property of the returned object to the `List` (ClientSideRepeaterDataGridGetData.data)

 ![](images/DataGridDataAssignment.png)